Lab Members

 Research Associate III

-Julia Sheyn received a bachelor of science in pharmacy degree at HUJI.
-Julia joined the Koronyo Lab, where she worked on Alzheimer’s disease neuropathological assessments and therapies in transgenic mouse models.
-Currently in the Sheyn Lab, she is involved in projects involving reducing pain and neuronal damage after spine traumatic injury and developing new treatments of osteoarthritis utilizing bioinformatics.
+Julia received a BS in Pharmacy from Hebrew University of Jerusalem.
+She joined the Koronyo Lab, focusing on Alzheimer’s disease neuropathological assessments and therapies in transgenic mouse models.
+Currently, in the Sheyn Lab, she is involved in projects aiming to reduce pain and neuronal damage after spine traumatic injury, and developing new osteoarthritis treatments utilizing bioinformatics.

 Yuanzhang Tang, PhD